10 diabetes diet myths

 If you have diabetes, you will need to plan your meals.
 But the general principle is simple: following a ‘diabetes diet’ means choosing food that will work along with your activities and any medications to keep your blood sugar levels as close to normal as possible.

 Will you need to make changes to what you now eat?
 Probably, although perhaps not as many as you anticipate.
+In fact, a ‘diabetes diet’ is simply a healthy diet that everyone should be following.

-Myth 3: Carbohydrates are bad for diabetes
+Myth: Carbohydrates are bad for diabetes

 In fact, carbohydrates are good for diabetes.
 They form the foundation of a healthy diabetes diet - or of any healthy diet.